Legal Review, Correction & Annotation Requests (Texas)

 • A court-ordered expunction

-• Proof that the record was published unlawfully or in error (e.g., sealed record, mistaken identity, or unauthorized release)
+• Proof that the record was published unlawfully or in error (e.g., mistaken identity or unauthorized release)

-Dismissals, canceled cases, or acquittals do not require removal under Texas law, as TexArrest publishes the historical booking event itself, not the current status or outcome of the case.
+Dismissals, canceled cases, or acquittals do not require removal under Texas law, as TexArrest publishes the historical booking event itself.

 3. What TexArrest Will NOT Remove

-• The arrest remains publicly available from originating agencies
+• Records that remain publicly available from originating agencies

-• Charges were dismissed, reduced, or not prosecuted
+• Cases where charges were dismissed, reduced, or not prosecuted

 5. Required Documentation

-To submit a valid review or legal removal request, you must provide clear supporting documentation, such as:
+To submit a valid request, you must provide clear supporting documentation, such as:

 • Court order of expunction